TechnoMageKOMT/Programming_Notes/JavaScript/N_BabelandWebpack.md

 Once this is done a configuration file needs to be created.
 The configuration file is created in the root folder of the project.
 The name of the config file should be `webpack.config.js`.

-The content of the configuration file:
+The initial content of the configuration file:

 ```JavaScript
 const path = require('path')